Lee Weaver

-Lee Wellington Weaver (April 10, 1930 – September 22, 2025) was an American actor known for his appearances in classic sitcoms like Easy Street and The Bill Cosby Show.
+Lee Wellington Weaver (April 10, 1930 – September 22, 2025) was an American actor known for his appearances in sitcoms like Easy Street and The Bill Cosby Show.

 Early life and career

 Weaver was born in Fort Lauderdale, Florida on April 10, 1930, to Primus Jest and Josephine Weaver.
 He graduated from Florida A&M University and enlisted in the United States Army when he was 22.

 He was the voice of Alpine in the animated television series G.I.
 Joe: A Real American Hero (1985-1986).
 Weaver played a friend of George Jefferson on "The Jeffersons" season three episode 16 "George's Guilt" (1977).
 Weaver was also the original mailman on 227 (1985).
 Weaver played the role of Ricardo in the television series Easy Street (1986–1987).
 He appeared as a blind seer in the film O Brother, Where Art Thou?
 (2000) and he also appeared in one episode of One World (2000), a situation-comedy television series.
 Weaver had a guest appearance on an episode of The Cosby Show as a waiter.
 He appeared as a Junkyard Owner in an episode of It's Always Sunny in Philadelphia.

 Weaver also played the role of Ed Downer, a handyman who became an interest of Philip Banks' mom, on an episode of The Fresh Prince of Bel-Air.
 Perhaps his most memorable role was the exuberant exhibitionist "Buck Naked," who enlivened episodes of Steven Bochco's police dramas, Hill Street Blues and NYPD Blue.